Genesis 1: A Commentary

 (1:9) “Then God said, ‘Let the waters below the heavens be gathered into one place, and let the dry land appear’; and it was so.”

 Day-Age Perspective: According to geologists and geophysicists, water covered the early Earth—just as Genesis has described thus far.
-Volcanism and plate tectonics slowly raised land to the surface of the Earth.
+Volcanism and plate tectonics slowly raised the land to the surface of the Earth.
 This created Pangaea (from the words pan meaning “everything” and gaia meaning “earth”).
 This was a single continent that appeared roughly 335 million years ago.
-Around 175 million years ago, this single continent began to slowly break apart into the continents we see today.
+Around 175 million years ago, this single continent began to slowly break apart into the various continents we see today.

 Of course, geologists state that Pangaea was preceded by older supercontinents (e.g. Columbia/Nuna, Rodinia, Pannotia, etc.).
 Regardless of which supercontinent came first, the point remains: The appearance of land started in “one place,” not separated into the various continents we see today.
 This fits well with the text of Genesis, which places the formation of a single supercontinent after the initial covering of the Earth with water.[47]

-Additionally, Psalm 104—a psalm about creation—gives the same picture.
+Additionally, Psalm 104—a psalm about creation—offers the same picture.
 It states that the “waters were standing above the mountains” (v.6).
 But by an act of God, the “mountains rose” out of the water covered Earth (v.8).
 This aligns with the imagery of Genesis, as well as the natural sciences—namely, land masses arose after water covered the early Earth.

 Hugh Ross notes that most people throughout history would’ve taken for granted that land always existed on the surface of the Earth.
 But Genesis teaches that land came after a water-covered planet.[48]
 Over 4.5 billion years, the land went from 0% to 29% of the Earth’s surface.
 At 2 billion years, the land masses grew quickly, and then continued to grow in bursts according to geologists and geophysicists.